pulsar-edit/pulsar-edit.github.io/docs/blog/20250123-confused-Techie-v1.125.0.md

 The Pulsar team is happy to welcome everyone to the new year on our ~~20~~25th regular release.

 We've gone back on our last update's decision to add `source comment` to the `spell-check.grammar` setting by default, as it had a greater performance impact than anticipated.
-This does mean that by default comments in code are no longer spell checked, but if you liked the feature, you can of course add that setting back in.
+This does mean that by default comments in code are no longer spell-checked — but if you liked the feature, you can add that setting back in!
 Just re-add `source comment` to the list of scopes under "Settings > Packages > spell-check > Grammars."

-We've also restored an internal API that was changed a while back, so that the community package `project-plus` is returned to full functionality, after we learned it required said internal API.
-So we've made sure to make changes to get it working again where we can within Pulsar.
+We've also restored an internal API that was changed a while back, after we learned the change affected the `project-plus` community package.

-And like always, we have various other improvements, such as `language-css`s parser being updated to the latest, and `language-python` getting improved hinting for rare or unusual scenarios.
+We have our usual improvements to the Tree-sitter grammars — such as `language-css`'s parser being updated to the latest, and `language-python` getting improved indentation hinting for some unusual code constructs.

 We've fixed an issue that would cause `pulsar` and `ppm` to be removed from the user's PATH on Windows during an upgrade, to ensure the choices you select during installation are respected.

-And as always, we've engaged in some maintenance and updates to our CI operations, to ensure we can keep things working on all of our supported platforms.
+We've also engaged in some maintenance and updates to our CI operations, to ensure we can keep things working on all of our supported platforms.

 As always, a huge thank you to our community, contributors, and donations.
 Happy coding, and see you amongst the stars!